Wipfi/ais_robot_localization/README.md

   custom YAML files.
 - `scripts/localization_monitor_pipeline.sh` mirrors the ROS 1 byobu helpers by creating a tmux session that launches the pipeline (with optional arguments) and opens RViz with the `config/MonitorAnalysis.rviz` layout when available.
+Pass `start_rviz:=false` if you want to skip the visualization window.
 A focused configuration for alignment debugging lives in `config/AlignmentFilter.rviz`.